 The CXP Module provides connections to the server's serial ports and its GPI interface using a 68 pin cable.
 Connect it between the back of the CXP module and the CXP port on the back of the server.
-Note that there are two cables supplied for initial connection.

 CAUTION!!